smart-data-models/dataModel.EnergyCIM/TapChanger/doc/spec.md

 ## List of properties

 - `SvTapStep`: The tap step state associated with the tap changer.
 Default: None  - `TapChangerControl`: The tap changers that participates in this regulating tap control scheme.
 Default: None  - `TapSchedules`: A TapSchedule is associated with a TapChanger.
 Default: 'list'  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `controlEnabled`: Specifies the regulation status of the equipment.
 True is regulating, false is not regulating.
 Default: False  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `highStep`: Highest possible tap step position, advance from neutral.
 The attribute shall be greater than lowStep.
-Default: 0  - `id`: Unique identifier of the entity  - `location`:   - `lowStep`: Lowest possible tap step position, retard from neutral Default: 0  - `ltcFlag`: Specifies whether or not a TapChanger has load tap changing capabilities.
+Default: 0  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `lowStep`: Lowest possible tap step position, retard from neutral Default: 0  - `ltcFlag`: Specifies whether or not a TapChanger has load tap changing capabilities.
 Default: False  - `name`: The name of this item.  - `neutralStep`: The neutral tap step position for this winding.
 The attribute shall be equal or greater than lowStep and equal or less than highStep.
 Default: 0  - `neutralU`: Voltage at which the winding operates at the neutral tap setting.
 Default: 0.0  - `normalStep`: The tap step position used in `normal` network operation for this winding.
 For a `Fixed` tap changer indicates the current physical tap setting.
 The attribute shall be equal or greater than lowStep and equal or less than highStep.
 Default: 0  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `step`: Tap changer position.
 Starting step for a steady state solution.
 Non integer values are allowed to support continuous tap variables.
 The reasons for continuous value are to support study cases where no discrete tap changers has yet been designed, a solutions where a narrow voltage band force the tap step to oscillate or accommodate for a continuous solution as input.
 The attribute shall be equal or greater than lowStep and equal or less than highStep.
 Default: 0.0  - `type`: NGSI type.
 It has to be TapChanger
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties